“Coming Home – Suitable Housing and Attractive Adaptations at Minimal Cost”

 Haig Housing Trust and Haig Home in partnership with The Society of British Interior Design (SBID)

-The Society of British Interior Design (SBID) promotes and protects trained interior and architectural design practitioners from around the world.
+The Society of British and International Design (SBID) promotes and protects trained interior and architectural design practitioners from around the world.
 Its members also include manufacturers providing fixtures for interior space.

 Help for Heroes is a phenomenal charity that has (at the date of this article) already raised £121,90 million for the Military Forces injured personnel.